 Try the perfect burger at Berlin Burger International

 First of all, we can’t stress that enough.
 We did posts about it, we regularly show it on our Instagram stories, and we tell people all the time: Berlin Burger International is the best burger in town.
-Couldn’t be out of a list named “Eat Berlin,” right?
+It couldn’t be out of a list named “Eat Berlin,” right?

-And every month they have a different flavor for you to choose but the regular options are also unimaginably excellent.
-Don’t forget to try the chili cheese fries or the chili cheese sweet potato fries, ok?
-It is not every day that you find a side of fries shining alone, as the main character on the show, on the stage we call it “Our taste buds”.
+Don’t forget to try the chilli cheese fries or the chilli cheese sweet potato fries, ok?
+And every month they have a different flavour for you to choose from, but the regular options are also unimaginably excellent.
+It is not every day that you find a side of fries shining alone, as the main character on the show, we call it “Our taste buds”.

-Also important to say that even tho BBI is a burger place, they have vegetarian/vegan options too!
+It is also important to say that even though BBI is a burger place, they have vegetarian/vegan options too!
 And we have friends that love those.

 Imren is the best Döner you can ever have

 And for those who have no idea what a döner is, let me explain.
-A döner kebab is a Turkish inspired dish made of meat cooked on a vertical rotisserie, and it was invented in Berlin.
+A döner kebab is a Turkish-inspired dish made of meat cooked on a vertical rotisserie, and it was invented in Berlin.
 Usually, lamb is the meat of choice, but sometimes you can find beef.
 In Berlin, it’s pretty standard to find the chicken version also.
 Imren is a Turkish joint on the corner of Fuldastr and Karl Marx Str.
 It is right in front of Rathaus Neukölln U7 Station.
 There are also the other locations of Imren’s shop on the map below, but the one we are adding to the Eat Berlin list is the Neukölln branch.
 And they are, easily, the best döner you will eat in Berlin.
-Simple, cheap, delicious are some of the words I can use to give you an idea of what this place is.
+Simple, cheap, delicious are some words I can use to give you an idea of this place.

-Forget that Mustafa place in Kreuzberg, go for Imren at Karl-Marx-Str (or any other location)!!!
+Forget that Mustafa place in Kreuzberg; go for Imren Grill&Döner!!!

 Been there, done that, survived enough to be here writing you this post.
 Trust me!

-The guys working at Imren saw me in my best and worst days.
-I lost count on how many times I showed up on a late Sunday wearing my PJ because I was so hungover that I could even bother to change.
+The guys working at Imren saw me on my best and worst days.
+I lost count on how often I showed up on a late Sunday wearing my PJ because I was so hungover that I could even bother changing.